 As featured on Guardian Sport

 Zola joined West Ham after the closure of the summer transfer window, so January heralded the first foray for the new manager into the transfer market.
-There was an element of unrest amongst supporters, though, when the club decided to sell then record signing Craig Bellamy to Manchester City for £14 million half way through the window.
+There was an element of unrest amongst supporters, though, when the club decided to sell then-record signing Craig Bellamy to Manchester City for £14m halfway through the window.
 The fans were promised that the money would be reinvested in a new forward.
-A week later, West Ham announced they had broken their transfer record to sign Savio Nsereko, a Ugandan-born German striker, from Brescia for a fee upwards of £9 million.
+A week later, the Hammers announced they had broken their transfer record to sign Savio Nsereko, a Ugandan-born German striker, from Brescia for a fee upwards of £9m.

 Needless to say, a few eyebrows were raised.
 Nsereko was an entirely unknown quantity amongst the vast majority of fans and there was understandable scepticism given that the club had committed to their biggest transfer outlay of all time on a player who had registered just 23 league appearances and three senior goals for a team playing in Serie B.

-Still, there have been plenty of players plucked from relative obscurity that went on to have successful careers in England, and Savio came with a good reputation after being named player of the tournament in the European under-19 Championships in 2008.
-He was given the number 10 shirt vacated by the outgoing Bellamy and there was a sense of quiet anticipation around Upton Park as their new forward made his debut from the bench against Hull City, two days after signing.
+Still, there have been plenty of players plucked from relative obscurity that went on to have successful careers in England, and Savio came with a good reputation after being named player of the tournament in the Under-19 European Championship in 2008.
+He was given the number 10 shirt vacated by the outgoing Bellamy and there was a sense of quiet anticipation around Upton Park as their new forward made his debut from the bench against Hull, two days after signing.

 While hardly setting the world alight in his brief cameo as a substitute, there were a few signs of promise.
 It was clear that he was technically competent and showed a sharpness of mind and feet that suggested he might be able to compensate for his physical deficiencies.
 You could see that perhaps the West Ham manager saw something of himself in the young German – a diminutive, creative forward who relied on guile rather than brute force; someone to pick the lock rather than batter the door down.